Welcome to Magento Commerce (Cloud)

 If you have experience with Magento Commerce 2 or our cloud implementation, we recommend reviewing content in these DevDocs to understand the differences between Magento Commerce and Magento Commerce (Cloud).
-If you are new to Magento and the Cloud, this guide introduces all aspects from building a project, setting up your local, continuous deployment across environments, and going live.
+If you are new to Magento and the Cloud, this guide introduces all aspects of building a project, setting up your local, continuous deployment across environments, and going live.

 If you create your account with the 30-day trial, we set you up quickly to get started.
 When you sign-up for the trial, we auto-provision your project with the latest version of Magento Commerce as a base template.

 - Onboarding tasks of first things to do right after signing up.

 - Sign up for status updates for components and services.

 To better understand Magento Commerce, your plan, architecture, and workflows, see the following starting points:

 - Deployment process

 If you would like to learn more about Magento 2, see the following resources: